gitlabhq/gitlabhq/doc/api/commits.md

 > [Introduced][ce-15026] in GitLab 10.6

 Get all references (from branches or tags) a commit is pushed to.
+The pagination parameters `page` and `per_page` can be used to restrict the list of references.

 ```
 GET /projects/:id/repository/commits/:sha/refs